WakeRealityDev/IFTerpCrossCompileAndroidCMake/README.md

 Beyond Hello JNI
 ==================
-The commit history of this project will show how a library was introduced and the NDK code moved into the library.
+The commit history of this project will show how a library named :fictionengines was introduced and the NDK code moved into the library.

 A sample story is now included in the app, and a basic Activity that can render the RemGlk JSON is now included, borrowed from the Thunderstrike app.
+This app is now named Thunderfall.

 License for the original Hello JNI